Rational singularities for moment maps of totally negative quivers: Applications to moduli of totally negative 2-Calabi-Yau categories

-In this section, we go back to our initial arithmetic problem on countings of jets.
-We deduce two corollaries of Theorem \ref{Subsect/RatSgTotNeg2CY} for additive and multiplicative preprojective algebras.
-To avoid confusion in the notations, we replace $q\in(\KK^{\times})^{Q_{0}}$ by $\alpha\in(\KK^{\times})^{Q_{0}}$ in the definition of the multiplicative preprojective algebra.
+In this section, we go back to our initial arithmetic problem on counts of jets.
+We deduce two consequences of Theorem \ref{Subsect/RatSgTotNeg2CY}.
+First, we give a partial answer to our original question on counts of quiver representations over $\mathbb{F}_{q}[t]/(t^{n})$.
+We then consider a general quotient stack $[X/G]$ coming from a totally negative 2-Calabi-Yau category and show that the counts of jets on $X$ converge to the p-adic volume of a certain analytic manifold associated to $X$, following \cite{AA16} and \cite{Yas17,COW24}.